3a1b2c3/seeingSpace/README.md

 #### 3d scene reconstruction and inverse and differential rendering
 ##### Inverse rendering and differential rendering: explicitly reconstructing the scene
-They can be classified into
+The key concept behind neural rendering approaches is that they are differentiable.
+A differentiable function is one whose derivative exists at each point in the domain.
+This is important because machine learning is basically the chain rule with extra steps: a differentiable rendering function can be learned with data, one gradient descent step at a time.
+Learning a rendering function statistically through data is fundamentally different from the classic rendering methods we described above, which calculate and extrapolate from the known laws of physics.

-explicit and implicit representations.
+They can be classified into explicit and implicit representations.
 Explicit methods describe scenes as a collection of geometric primitives, such as triangles, point-like primitives, or higher-order parametric surfaces.

 One popular class of approaches uses mesh-based representations of scenes with either use [48] or view-dependent appearance.
 Differentiable rasterizers or pathtracers [22,30] can directly optimize mesh representations to reproduce a set of input images using gradient descent.
 However, gradient-based mesh optimization based on image reprojection is often dicult, likely because of local minima or poor conditioning of the loss landscape.
 Furthermore, this strategy requires a template mesh with xed topology to be provided as an initialization before optimization [22], which is typically unavailable for unconstrained real-world scenes.